mastevenson/GettingCleaningData_CourseProject/CodeBook.md

 3- variable

         The variable measured.
-There are 79 permissible observations in this field as the data set is tall form (as opposed to wide).
+There are 79 permissible observations in this field as the data set is long form (as opposed to wide).

+        Note the Time domain signals were captured at a constant rate of 50 Hz, were subsequently filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the Acceleration signal was then separated into Body and Gravity Acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+        Subsequently, the Body linear acceleration and angular Velocity were derived in time to obtain Jerk signals.
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm denoted by Magnitude.

+        Fast Fourier Transform (FFT) was applied to some signals which are denoted by Frequency.

+        Note the features are normalized and bounded by [-1,1].

         The following are the definitions for each:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**time_body_acceleration_mean_x_dimension**: Time domain signal from accelerometer measuring mean of body movement in x dimension